joakimk/engine_experiment/README.md

     - "git whatchanged" to figure out what tests to run
     - mapper classes somewhat like minimapper to discourage direct use of AR
     - models in their own engines as they are shared deps but controllers often are not
+      - web engines at the "controller level" and domain engines at the "domain level" mirroring the layers in MVC
     - engine for admin assets
     - having a template engine and simple scripts to create new engines from it, less friction
     - avoiding circular deps by using mapper methods like project_mapper.find_all_for_user_id(5) instead of user.projects